-Part I: The programme of study consists of HAZM 401, HAZM 403, ENCI 601, ENCI 462 (or equivalent), and four other courses chosen to form a coherent programme in the area of hazard and disaster management with the approval of the Programme Director, Department of Geological Sciences.
+Part I: The programme of study consists of HAZM 401, HAZM 403, ENCI 601, ENCI 462 (or equivalent), and four other courses chosen to form a full-time coherent programme in the area of hazard and disaster management with the approval of the Programme Director, Department of Geological Sciences.
 Note: Not all courses may be offered in any one year.

 Part II: A thesis (HAZM 690).

-- P: Part I: - (1) 18 points of 100-level STAT courses or equivalent; and - (2) 84 points from 300-level courses in the Schedule to the BSc Regulations, these courses to have been passed with a grade average that meets the approval of the Head of the Department of Geological Sciences (the normal requirement is at least a B grade average); plus
+- P: Part I: - (1) 15 points of 100-level STAT courses or equivalent; and - (2) 84 points from 300-level courses in the BSc schedule passed with a grade average that meets the approval of the Head of the Department of Geological Sciences (the normal requirement is at least a B grade average); plus

-Part II: Completion of Part I.

-(3) In order to proceed to Part II, the Head of the Department of Geological Sciences normally requires the student to have attained a B+ grade average or better in Part I. students who fail to meet this requirement, and who are declined entry to Part II by the Head of Department, may apply to have the courses credited towards the Postgraduate Diploma in Science (Hazard and Disaster Management).
+Part II: Completion of Part I. In order to proceed to Part II, the Head of the Department of Geological Sciences normally requires the student to have attained a B+ grade average or better in Part I. students who fail to meet this requirement, and who are declined entry to Part II by the Head of Department, may apply to have the courses credited towards the Postgraduate Diploma in Science (Hazard and Disaster Management).